 The time needed to complete and file Form 945 will vary depending on individual circumstances.
-The estimated average time is:
+The estimated burden for filers of Form 945 is approved under OMB control number 1545-0029 and is included in the estimates shown in the Instructions for Form 941.